Mindfulness

 Mindfulness meditation is paying attention to the present moment without judgment.
 You can practice meditating on gratitude by bringing to mind something or someone you feel grateful for and notice how it feels in your heart and body.
 By consciously connecting to these feelings of appreciation, life’s setbacks and disappointments will be easier to put into perspective.

-Here’s a 9-minute gratitude practice to help you cultivate gratitude in your life today.
+Here’s a relaxing 8-minute gratitude practice to help you cultivate more gratitude today.

 Here are a few ideas to pay it forward: